University Professor, Department of Psychology

 Fairfax, VA 22030-4444

-Raja Parasuraman, Ph.D. has been Professor of Psychology at George Mason University, Fairfax, VA since 2004.
-In 2007 he was appointed to the position of University Professor.
+Raja Parasuraman, Ph.D. is University Professor of Psychology at George Mason University, Fairfax, VA.
 He is Director of the Graduate Program in Human Factors and Applied Cognition and Director of the Center of Excellence in Neuroergonomics, Technology, and Cognition (CENTEC).
-He is also Chair of the Neuroimaging Core of the Krasnow Institute (NICKI).
 Previously he held appointments as Professor and Associate Professor of Psychology at The Catholic University of America, Washington DC from 1982 to 2004.
 He received a B.Sc.
 (1st Class Honors) in Electrical Engineering from Imperial College, University of London, U.K. (1972) and a Ph.D. in Psychology from Aston University, Birmingham, U.K. (1976).

 Raja Parasuraman has long-standing research programs in two fields, human factors and cognitive neuroscience.
 The first area concerns human performance in human-machine systems, particularly the role of human attention, memory, and vigilance in automated androbotic systems.
 His second area of research is the cognitive neuroscience of attention, where he has conducted studies using information-processing paradigms, event-related brain potentials and functional brain imaging (PET, fMRI), both in normal populations and in relation to aging and Alzheimer’s disease.
 He also has a research thrust in the molecular genetics of cognition, specifically attention and working memory.
 Finally, Dr. Parasuraman has merged his interests in human factors (ergonomics) and cognitive neuroscience by developing the field of neuroergonomics, which he defines as the study of brain and behavior at work.